tlaanemaa/backup-docker/README.md

 - `containers` - Used to store container inspection files as .json files
 - `volumes` - Used to store the contents of volumes as .tar files

-When ran with `restore` operation, backup-docker will expect these folders to exist in the target directory, if they don't, it will create them.
+_When ran with `restore` operation, backup-docker will expect these folders to exist in the target directory, if they don't, it will create them_

 ## Examples
 - `backup-docker backup` - Will backup all containers and their volumes